Assistant Professor of Sociology

 Dr. Ward's primary areas of specialization are in collective behavior and social movements, border and immigration issues, and research methods and statistics.
 His past research examined how and why individuals became recruited into anti-immigration activism, how shifting historical circumstances facilitated contemporary anti-immigration activism, and how pro- and anti-immigration movements shaped each other.
-Current projects investigate the ways local contexts shape support for and willingness to participate in anti-immigration activism, why some localities have significant anti-immigration mobilization while others do not, and why vigilante-based anti-immigration activism appears to have receded since 2010.
+Current projects investigate the ways local contexts shape support for and willingness to participate in anti-immigration activism, why some localities have significant anti-immigration mobilization while others do not, and how unauthorized repatriated migrants perceive and react to such mobilization.

 Selected Publications and Presentations

 Ward, Matthew.
 2014.
 "Bad Things' Come in Threes: How Economic, Political and Cultural Shifts Facilitated Contemporary Anti-Immigration Activism in the United States," Journal of Historical Sociology, doi: 10.1111/johs.12024, 27:2.

 Ward, Matthew.
 2014.
 "Book Review: Waiting for Jose, by Harel Shapira," Sociological Research Online 19(1).

 2014.
 Martinez, Dan and Matthew Ward. "'Know Your Enemy': Explaining Unauthorized Migrants’ Differential Awareness of and Susceptibility to Anti-Immigrant Mobilization along the U.S.-Mexico Border."
 Annual Meeting of the Southern Sociological Society, Charlotte, NC.